 Tent cities sprang up at Bertram Field at the high school, Forest River Park and Camp Sherry near the Willows.
 Food and clothing was distributed.
 The first business to reopen was a tent barbershop on Boston Street.
 Guardsmen handed out food, issuing about 6,000 rations a day in breadlines by the tent cities.

-Within a year, 353 permits were issued for buildings in the burned-over district.
+Within a year of the Salem fire, the city issued 353 permits for buildings in the burned-over district.
 Most were one and two-family dwellings.
-Salem adopted a new building code requiring fireproof construction.
-Streets were widened and straightened and hundreds of shade trees were planted.
+Salem adopted a new building code requiring fireproof construction, widened streets and planted hundreds of shade trees.

 Unharmed in the Midst of the Great Salem Fire because Roofed with J-M Asbestos Roofing